HamedAlemo/advanced-geo-python/_sources/intro.md

 - Transform, merge, and manipulate geospatial data in Python;
 - Visualize geospatial data in Python;
 - Scalable and parallel computations in Python;
+- Critically evaluate and appropriately use generative AI in scientific coding workflows.